Common Medicare Questions

 These plans are offered by insurance companies and other private companies approved by Medicare.
 Medicare Advantage Plans may also offer prescription drug coverage that follows the same rules as Medicare Part D Prescription Drug Plans.

-When Should I Sign Up For Medicare?
+What is Medicare?
 Watch our Video to Learn More!

 What factors can affect Medicare out-of-pocket costs?